Humanitarian and Health Assistance from the United States to Ecuador In Response to the COVID-19 Crisis

 - Food Assistance: $5 million from USAID that the World Food Program (WFP) to benefit approximately 100,000 Ecuadorians.

-- PPE Assistance: More than $210,000 in personal protective equipment (PPE) donated by the Office of Security Cooperation humanitarian assistant program.
+- Small scale HAP: More than $307,000 in personal protective equipment (PPE) and medical items donated by the Office of Security Cooperation humanitarian assistant program.
 Equipment will go to those working on the front lines in hospitals, health centers, and municipalities.
 The PPE is purchased from local Ecuadorian companies.

 - Rapid Test Kits: $300,000 in rapid test kits from the International Atomic Energy Agency (IAEA), for a project funded in part with a $6 million grant from the government of the United States.
 Ecuador is receiving machines, thousands of diagnostic tests, laboratory materials, and personal protective equipment.

-- Assistance to Refugees, Migrants, and Host Communities: Nearly $5 million to support refugees, migrants, and host communities in Ecuador during the COVID-19 crisis.
-This aid is in addition to a total of $105 million that the United States has given since 2018 to support these vulnerable populations.
+- Assistance to Refugees, Migrants, and Host Communities: More than $5.5 million to support refugees, migrants, and host communities in Ecuador during the COVID-19 crisis.
+This aid brings the total of support.

 - Technical Assistance for Guayaquil: In response to a request from the Municipality of Guayaquil, USAID’s Office of Foreign Disaster Assistance formed a local technical assistance team that included medical specialists, psychologists, and technicians.
 This team provided technical assistance to the provincial and local emergency operations committees in epidemiological analysis and response, mental health and post-traumatic stress, and in protocols to guide the work of local front-line personnel in Guayaquil.